Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.11/readme.md

 **Dependencies/References:**

-[//]: # (* There is a dependency to "USG007:  "As a Project Manager, I want the system to support and apply authentication and authorization for all its users and functionalities.", since is necessary to be able to Sign Up as admin to create others Users.)
+* There is a dependency to "US 5.1.1 - As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions."

+* There is a dependency to "US 5.1.6 - As a (non-authenticated) Backoffice User, I want to log in to the system using my credentials, so that I can access the backoffice features according to my assigned role."

+* There is a dependency to "US 5.1.8 - As an Admin, I want to create a new patient profile, so that I can register their personal details and medical history."

 **Input and Output Data**

 **Input Data:**

 * Typed data:
+    * Id (Optional)
     * Medical Record Number (Optional)
     * Email (Optional)
     * Name (Optional)